Timber Tenure Transfers and Dispositions

 - an amalgamation of a corporation that holds an agreement.

-A disposition of a forest licence, tree farm licence or pulpwood agreement requires prior written approval to proceed, and the must undergo a review of the effect of the transfer on the marketing of fibre in British Columbia and the public interest.
-Some types of agreements, such as woodlots, first nations licenses, or community forest agreements, can only be transferred to a person or corporation that is eligible to hold that type of licence.
+A transfer of an agreement means to change the holder of the agreement by any method and includes assign, give, sell, grant, charge, convey, bequeath, devise, lease, divest, release and agree to do any of those things.
+The disposition of a forest tenure agreement through a transfer requires prior written approval to proceed, and must undergo a review of the effect of the transfer on the marketing of fibre in British Columbia and the public interest.
+Some types of agreements, such as woodlots, first nations woodland licenses, or community forest agreements, can only be transferred to a person or corporation that is eligible to hold that type of agreement.
+In the case of bankruptcies and trusteeships, where an intermediary must hold the agreement before it is disposed, prior approval is required for the final disposition of the agreement.